 A significant proportion of the workforce does not have sufficiently high levels of skills, so interventions aimed at adults are required.

 Children and young people who have parents with higher levels of basic skills also develop higher levels of skills.

-The high wage premium currently paid for basic skills partly reflects a relative scarcity of such skills; if all workers acquired high levels of skills it is not likely they would all earn such a high premium.
+A high wage premium paid for basic skills partly reflects a relative scarcity of such skills; if all workers acquired high levels of skills it is not likely they would all earn such a high premium.

 In attempting to improve basic skills, undue focus on reading, writing, and mathematics in school can potentially overly narrow the curriculum.

 There is limited evidence that improving adults’ basic skills in later life can improve their economic position.

 More recent studies that examine returns to skills rely heavily on one source of data; if there is a problem with this source then all studies may be systemically flawed to some degree.